 |

-Be Smart.
-Decline the poisons.
-Plant seeds instead.
-Grow flora.
-Grow food.
-Grow it on balconies and rooftops, in yards and window-boxes, along pathways and wild on hillsides.
-In a year, maybe two, you will feel better and be healthier.
-Keep some seeds.
-Share some seeds.
+Be Smart, decline the toxins.
+Plant non-GMO seeds instead.
+Grow flora and food on balconies and rooftops, in yards and window boxes.
+Grow it along pathways and wild on hillsides.
+In a year, maybe two, you'll feel happier and healthier.
+Save some seeds, share some seeds.
 Action is the antidote to fear. |